duckdb/duckdb-web/docs/sql/statements/unpivot.md

 ### Internals

 Unpivoting is implemented entirely as rewrites into SQL queries.
-Each `UNPIVOT` is implemented as set of `UNNEST` functions, operating on a list of the column names and a list of the column values.
+Each `UNPIVOT` is implemented as set of `unnest` functions, operating on a list of the column names and a list of the column values.
 If dynamically unpivoting, the `COLUMNS` expression is evaluated first to calculate the column list.

 For example: